menu

 Demographics

-The per capita income in Laughlin Air Force Base in 2018 was $31,795, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $127,180 for a family of four.
+The per capita income in Laughlin Air Force Base in 2022 was $31,577, which is middle income relative to Texas and the nation.
+This equates to an annual income of $126,308 for a family of four.
+However, Laughlin Air Force Base contains both very wealthy and poor people as well.

-Laughlin Air Force Base is a very ethnically-diverse town.
+Laughlin Air Force Base is an extremely ethnically-diverse town.
 The people who call Laughlin Air Force Base home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laughlin Air Force Base residents report their race to be White, followed by Black or African-American.
 Laughlin Air Force Base also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.74% of the town’s residents.
-Important ancestries of people in Laughlin Air Force Base include German, Irish, Polish, English, and Italian.
+People of Hispanic or Latino origin account for 11.02% of the town’s residents.
+Important ancestries of people in Laughlin Air Force Base include German, Irish, English, European, and Polish.

 The most common language spoken in Laughlin Air Force Base is English.
 Other important languages spoken here include Spanish and Tagalog.